Computation of real-valued basis functions which transform as irreducible representations of the polyhedral groups: Computation of real basis functions

 The computation is performed by the projection method of Ref.~\cite[p.~94]{Cornwell1984} in which various projection operators (Definition~\ref{def:projectionoperator}) are applied to each function of a complete basis for the space of interest.
 When the various projection operators are defined using real-valued orthonormal irrep matrices (as computed in Section~\ref{sec:computingrealirrepmatrices}) and are applied to a real-valued complete orthonormal basis in the subspace spanned by spherical harmonics of degree $l$ (which has dimension $2l+1$) then the resulting basis for the same subspace is real-valued, complete, and orthonormal~\cite[Theorems~I and~II, pp.~92-93]{Cornwell1984}.

 The remainder of this section has the following organization.
 First, the projection operators are defined (Definition~\ref{def:projectionoperator}).
 Second, the initial basis in the subspace is described.
 Third, the results of applying the projection operators to the basis functions are described in terms of individual functions (Lemma~\ref{lemma:projectionapplied}) and in terms of sparse matrices of order $(2l+1)\times (2l+1)$.
 Fourth, normalization is discussed (Eq.~\ref{eq:VectorBasisFunction2}).
-Fifth, too many basis functions are computed by this process, i.e., more than $2l+1$, so Gram-Schmidt orthogonalization is used to extract a subset containing $2l+1$.
+Fifth, because basis functions computed by this process are more than necessary (as is detailed in the later context), Gram-Schmidt orthogonalization is used to extract a orthonormal subset that spans the subspace defined by degree $l$.
 Finally, sixth, comments are made on the non-uniqueness of the final basis.

-\begin{definition} The projection operators $\calP_{j,k}^p$ are defined by~\cite[Eq.~5.2, p.~93]{Cornwell1984}
+\begin{definition}(\cite[p.~93]{Cornwell1984}) The projection operators $\calP_{j,k}^p$ are defined by~